ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 handshake begins or the keys are negotiated.

 - Identities and Private Keys

 The application can provide its identities (certificates) and private keys, or mechanisms to access these, to the security protocol to use during handshakes.

 Protocols: TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP

-- Supported Algorithms (Key Exchange, Signatures, and Ciphersuites) The application can choose the algorithms that are supported for key exchange, signatures, and ciphersuites.
+- Supported Algorithms (Key Exchange, Signatures, and Ciphersuites)

+The application can choose the algorithms that are supported for key exchange, signatures, and ciphersuites.

 Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2, SRTP

-- Extensions (Application-Layer Protocol Negotiation):
+- Extensions (Application-Layer Protocol Negotiation)

 The application enables or configures extensions that are to be negotiated by the security protocol, such as ALPN {{RFC7301}}.

 Protocols: TLS, DTLS, QUIC + TLS

 - Session Cache Management

 The application provides the ability to save and retrieve session state (such as tickets, keying material, and server parameters) that may be used to resume the security session.

 Protocols: TLS, DTLS, QUIC + TLS, MinimalT

 - Authentication Delegation

 The application provides access to a separate module that will provide authentication, using EAP for example.

 Protocols: IKEv2, SRTP

 - Pre-Shared Key Import

 Either the handshake protocol or the application directly can supply pre-shared keys for the record protocol use for encryption/decryption and authentication.
 If the application can supply keys directly, this is considered explicit import; if the handshake protocol traditionally provides the keys directly, it is considered direct import; if the keys can only be shared by the handshake, they are considered non-importable.

   - Explict import: QUIC, ESP
   - Direct import: TLS, DTLS, MinimalT, tcpcrypt, WireGuard
   - Non-importable: CurveCP